geksiong/gs-garden/projects/music_server.md

 ### LCD Backlight (can't be turned off)

 Jivelite actually comes with a brightness control but it works only for the official Pi LCD display.
 It would be nice if I can control the brightness on my 3.5-inch LCD.
 However, according to this [discussion here](https://tlfong01.blog/2020/03/15/tft-lcd-backlight-notes/) it's not possible because the display circuit didn't cater for this even though the chip is capable.
-So I can only do a "Display Off" which is just a black screen.
+So I can only do a so-called "Display Off" in Jivelite which is just a black screen.

 ## Buttons and Rotary Encoders